docpad-archive/documentation/Open-Source-Startup.md

 ### Completed

-- Community of 20+ active users per month (users who have posted issues)
+- Community of 20+ active users per month (users who have participated in issues this month)
 - Community of 5+ loyal users (users who have continued to provide feedback over several months)
+- Community of 5+ active developers (users who have coded extensions etc this month)
 - Issue Tracker
 - MVP